Study of $B_{c}(1P)^{+}$ states in the $B_{c}^{+} \gamma$ mass spectrum: production

 An unbinned extended maximum-likelihood fit to the $M(\Bcp\gamma) - M(\Bcp)$ distribution is performed for each theoretical model, where the background component is modeled by a third-order polynomial function monotonically increasing in the fit range.
-All the considered models provide a generally good description of the data, with $p$-values ranging from $15\%$ to $90\%$, as estimated using the Kolmogorov--Smirnov criterion~\cite{smirnov1939estimation}.
+All the considered models provide a generally good description of the data, with $p$ values ranging from $15\%$ to $90\%$, as estimated using the Kolmogorov--Smirnov criterion~\cite{smirnov1939estimation}.
 The fit results are shown in Figs.~\ref{fig:massfit_lattice} -- \ref{fig:theo_fit_B}.
 The fit quality of a given model depends not only on the predicted masses but also on the relative yields of the six signal components.
-These yields are governed by the predicted production cross-sections~\cite{Chang:2015qea} and branching fractions~\cite{Godfrey:2004ya}, the latter of which additionally incorporate the mixing angle as an input parameter.
+These yields are governed by the predicted production cross sections~\cite{Chang:2015qea} and branching fractions~\cite{Godfrey:2004ya}, the latter of which additionally incorporate the mixing angle as an input parameter.

-The fit shown in Fig.~\ref{fig:massfit_lattice} is selected as the baseline for the production measurement as it provides the best $p$-value.
+The fit shown in Fig.~\ref{fig:massfit_lattice} is selected as the baseline for the production measurement as it provides the best $p$ value.
 It is based on the lattice QCD calculations of Ref.~\cite{Davies:1996gi}.
 The signal yield of $\BcOneP$ is determined to be $153 \pm 22$, including only the statistical uncertainty.
 It is further corrected for a tiny~($1.3\%$) contribution from misidentified $\Bcp \to \jpsi K^+$ candidates.
 The theoretical uncertainty is evaluated as the largest difference between the baseline result and those obtained from alternative QCD models that are consistent with the data within one standard deviation~\cite{Godfrey:2004ya, Ebert:2002pp, Fulcher:1998ka, Gupta:1995ps, Wang:2022cxy, Li:2023wgq, Hao:2024nqb, Li:2019tbn, Li:2022bre}.
 The largest deviation is assigned as the theoretical model uncertainty.
 The relative production rate is measured to be

 where the terms denote statistical and theoretical uncertainties, respectively.
-The result is consistent with the NRQCD-based theoretical predictions from {\textsc{BcVegPy}}, with which production cross-sections of $\Bcp$ states up to the $2S$ excitations, including color-octet contributions and accounting for different feed-down contributions from $B_c(2S)^+$ to $B_c(1P)^+$ states, are calculated, yielding values ranging from 0.17 to 0.19~\cite{Godfrey:2004ya,Eichten:2019gig}.
+The result is consistent with NRQCD-based theoretical predictions~\cite{Godfrey:2004ya,Eichten:2019gig}.
+These predictions, calculated with {\textsc{BcVegPy}}, yield values from 0.17 to 0.19, including color-octet contributions and feed-down from $B_c(2S)^+$ decays.

 \FloatBarrier